In the Line of Fire (Hussein Fatal album)

-In the Line of Fire is the debut solo studio album by American rapper Hussein Fatal.
-It released on March 24, 1998, via Relativity Records.
+Background

 Recording sessions took place at Platinum Island Studios, The Hit Factory and Chung King Studios in New York, and at Jimmy Weaver Studio.
 Production was handled by Darrell "Delite" Allamby, Reef, Steve Pitts, Baby Paul, Buff William, D'Anthony Johnson, Femi Ojetunde, Quimmy Quim, and Courtney Burgess, who also served as executive producer together with Awanda Booth.
 It features guest appearances from Dirty Bert, Antoinette Roberson, Freddie Foxxx, Merciless X, Smooth and Tame One.
 The album peaked at number 50 on the Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums.
 Two singles were released: "Getto Star" and "Everyday", with the latter reached number 79 on the Hot R&B/Hip-Hop Songs.